swarupsengupta2007/psiphon-docker/README.md

 Docker image for Psiphon

 Psiphon is an Internet censorship circumvention system. <br>
-This docker image runs the ConsoleClient from the [psiphon-tunnel-core](https://github.com/Psiphon-Labs/psiphon-tunnel-core "psiphon-tunnel-core").
+This Docker image runs the ConsoleClient from the [psiphon-tunnel-core](https://github.com/Psiphon-Labs/psiphon-tunnel-core "psiphon-tunnel-core").

-> This build uses `docker buildx` plugin with `docker-container` driver. <br>
+> This build uses the `docker buildx` plugin with the `docker-container` driver. <br>
 > Docker image available at [swarupsengupta2007/psiphon](https://hub.docker.com/r/swarupsengupta2007/psiphon "swarupsengupta2007/psiphon"). <br>

 ```bash